-- Must be an undergraduate student at the University of Waterloo.
+- Must be an undergraduate or graduate student at the University of Waterloo.

 - Must be able to commit to a minimum of two terms with CRT.

 Check our social media platforms or email us at firstname.lastname@example.org to learn more about our application process.
 Typically, we take on new rookies at the start of each term so keep an eye out on our platforms around those times.

 - CRT’s official standard of care is Standard First Aid and BLS.
 All applicants must hold a valid certification of at least Standard First Aid (SFA), certified and issued by a recognized agency according to the Workplace Safety and Insurance Board (WSIB).
 SFA certifications issued by these agencies are typically valid for three years but may vary depending on the agency.

 - All successful applicants will be required to complete a First Responder course during their second term on the team.
 This course provides training on all aspects of first aid and CPR, including spinal injuries, heat or cold injuries, bone and joint injuries, abdominal and chest injuries, burns, and medical/legal aspects.

 - All applicants to CRT must be current undergraduate or graduate students at the time of application.

 - Typically, CRT members are required to take about 20 hours of shifts during the term, in addition to doing 2 hours of Advocacy and Promotions (AnP) work.
 However, this is subject to change depending on the term due to COVID restrictions.
 Responders must also attend mandatory training sessions throughout the term (see below).

 First aid course offerings

 - The Campus Response Team operates at a Standard First Aid and BLS level of care.
 Many members, however, are trained at the First Responder (FR) or Medical First Responder (MFR) level.
 In addition to their certification, all active members of CRT undergo the following mandatory training every term.